Zacaria/apidays-2023/docs/Presentation.md

 note:

+better on every metric

 Thanks to no GC

-Instead of stopping the world to clean unused memory Every variable is cleaned at a precise moment
+Instead of stopping the world to clean unused memory

-For the devs, that's the purpose of ownership
+Every variable is cleaned at the precise moment it goes out of scope

 ---